List of monarchs of the Sasanian Empire: The king

 The head of the Sasanian Empire was the [shahanshah] (king of kings), also simply known as the shah (king).
 His health and welfare were always important and the phrase “May you be immortal" was used to reply to him with.
 By looking on the Sasanian coins which appeared from the 6th-century and afterward, a moon and sun are noticeable.
 The meaning of the moon and sun, in the words of the Iranian historian [Touraj Daryaee], “suggest that the king was at the center of the world and the sun and moon revolved around him.
 In effect, he was the “king of the four corners of the world," which was an old Mesopotamian idea."
 The king saw all other rulers, such as the Romans, Turks, and Chinese, as being beneath him.
 The king wore colorful clothes, makeup, a heavy crown, while his beard was decorated with gold.
 The early Sasanian kings considered themselves of divine descent; they called themselves for “bay" (divine).

 When the king went to the publicity, he was hidden behind a curtain, and had some of his men in front of him, whose duty was to keep the masses away from the king and to make his way clear.
 When one came to the king, he/she had to prostrate before him, also known as proskynesis.
 The king was guarded by a group of royal guards, known as the pushtigban.
 On other occasions, the king was protected by a group of palace guards, known as the darigan.
 Both of these groups were enlisted from royal families of the Sasanian Empire, and were under the command of the hazarbed, who was in charge of the king's safety, controlled the entrance of the kings palace, presented visitors to the king, and was allowed to be given military command or used in negotiations.
 The hazarbed was also allowed in some cases to serve as the royal executioner.
-During Nowruz (Iranian new year) and Mihragan (Mihr's day), the king would hold a speech.
+During Nowruz (Iranian new year) and Mihragan (Mihr's day, pronounced "Mehregân" in modern Persian), the king would hold a speech.